Paul1365972/MCHPRS/README.md

 MCHPRS has made it possible to run programs such as [Graph Rendering, Conway's Game of Life, and Mandelbrot Rendering](https://www.youtube.com/watch?v=FDiapbD0Xfg) on CPUs in Minecraft.
 To accomplish these speeds, we created [Redpiler](docs/Redpiler.md), the "Redstone Compiler".

+A new experimental multi-threaded backend is also available now.
+Consult the [Threading](docs/Threading.md) documentation for a usage guide and examples.

 ## Table of Contents

 - [Table of Contents](#table-of-contents)